PatienceEnoch/last-known-good/README.md

 Network outages are easy to notice and harder to reconstruct.
 By the time troubleshooting starts, the route, resolver state, interface condition, or latency change that mattered may already be gone.

-LastKnownGood is a local-first Linux troubleshooting and observability tool built to preserve that evidence.
+LastKnownGood is a local first Linux troubleshooting and observability tool built to preserve that evidence.
 The name comes from its central idea: keep a trusted baseline of the network's last known good state, then compare against it when something changes.
 It detects meaningful changes, correlates related symptoms, tracks incidents through recovery, and produces evidence-backed reports.

 **Healthy state → change → failure → evidence → diagnosis → recovery**